rcliftonharvey/ajaxclient/README.md

 ## How to use

-Unless you wish to waste bandwidth on the un-compressed and commented source for debugging, just put the minified [rchajax.min.js](./library/rchajax.min.js) script file somewhere on your web space and include it into the *<head>* section your HTML page like this.
+Unless you wish to waste bandwidth on the un-compressed and commented source for debugging, just put the minified [rchajax.min.js](./library/rchajax.min.js) script file somewhere on your web space and include it into the **head** section of your HTML page like this.
 Make sure you get that **src** path right...
 ```html
 <head>
     <title>My web site</title>